OzyOzk/PIDlibrary/README.md

 # PIDlibrary
 PID library for Arduino boards (work in progress).
 Started off as a modification of the arduino PID library.
-Currently rewriting entire library, adding a number of extra functions as well as a few more types of PID controllers.
+Currently rewriting the entire library, adding a number of extra functions as well as a few more types of PID controllers.

 The only part of the code that depends on the Arduino libraries is the ```millis()``` function.
 If you replace this with it's equivalent on the hardware you're using, then the code will work on your hardware. ```Millis()``` is a function that returns the time elapsted in milliseconds since the microcontroller was turned on.
 It returns the time elapsed as an ```unsigned long```.